What is a Jib Assistant?

 What does a Jib Assistant do?

-What role does a Jib Assistant play?
+What skills does a Jib Assistant need?

 While a formal college education is not always required for a Jib Assistant position, having a background in film production, media studies, or a related field can be beneficial.
 Alternatively, hands-on experience working on film sets or with camera equipment, as well as technical training in operating jib arms, can also help in securing this role.